Tibetan Americans

 Tibetan Americans are Americans of Tibetan ancestry.
 As of 2020, more than 26,700 Americans are estimated to have Tibetan ancestry.
 The majority of Tibetan Americans reside in Queens, New York.

 History

 Ethnic Tibetans began to immigrate to the United States in the late 1950s.
 Section 134 of the Immigration Act of 1990 gave a boost to the Tibetan immigration to the US, by providing 1,000 immigrant visas to Tibetans living in India and Nepal.
-Chain migration followed, and by 1998 the Tibetan-American population had grown to around 5,500, according to a census conducted by Central Tibetan Administration (CTA).
-The 2000 United States Census counted 5,147 US residents who reported Tibetan ancestry.
+Chain migration followed, and by 1998 the Tibetan American population had grown to around 5,500, according to a census conducted by Central Tibetan Administration (CTA).
+The 2000 US census counted 5,147 US residents who reported Tibetan ancestry.